Namrah-99/DSA-in-JS/data-structures/details/objects/general.md

 console.log(mergedObj); // Output: { name: "Alice", age: 30, city: "New York", job: "Developer" }
 ```

+Time Complexity: O(n + m), where n is the number of properties in obj1 and m is the number of properties in obj2.
+The spread syntax iterates over all properties of both objects to create a new object.

 Using Object.assign (can overwrite properties):
 ```javascript
 const obj1 = { name: "Alice", age: 30 };